jhu-dvrk/dvrk-readthedocs/docs/pages/software/architecture/components/widget.rst

 * Ubuntu 18.04: ``sudo apt install qt5-style-plugins kde-style-oxygen-qt5 kde-style-qtcurve-qt5``
 * Ubuntu 20.04: ``sudo apt install qt5-style*``

-Since we use Qt for all GUIs, these options should work on all OSs but we've only tested them on Linux.
+Since we use Qt for all GUIs these options should work on all OSs, but we've only tested them on Linux.

 .. figure:: /images/gui/dvrk-style-oxygen.png